Czech billionaire Kellner killed in Alaska helicopter crash

 One survivor was taken to hospital, they said, adding the group had been on a heli-ski tour.

 Kellner avoided public attention but was known to be a keen skier.
-A picture of him snowboarding was published in one of annual reports of his investment group, PPF.
+A picture of him snowboarding was published in one PPF annual report.

 The company in a statement expressed “deepest grief” at the death of its founder.
 He is survived by his wife Renata and four children.

-The group expanded into finance, telecommunications, manufacturing, media and biotech amassing assets of 44 billion euros ($51.8 billion) by mid-2020.
+With holdings in finance, telecommunications, manufacturing, media and biotech, it reported assets of 44 billion euros ($51.8 billion) in mid-2020.

-PPF is the main owner a group of telecoms firms in central and eastern Europe including O2 Czech Republic.
+PPF controls telecoms firms in central and eastern Europe including O2 Czech Republic, Telenor CEE and CETIN.

+Its biggest firm is consumer lender Home Credit, active in markets including Russia, China and India.

-It also owns Home Credit, an early entrant into the Chinese consumer lending market, starting lending there as the first fully foreign-owned firm in 2010.
+Home Credit was an early entrant into China market, starting lending there as the first fully foreign-owned firm in 2010.

+Its business there was championed by Czech leaders, which critics saw as a turning away from the country’s human rights diplomacy course set by the first post-communist leader, Vaclav Havel.

-Czech President Milos Zeman has sought warm relations with China, and Kellner took part in Zeman’s meeting with Chinese President Xi Jinping in China 2014.
+President Milos Zeman has sought warm relations with China, and took Kellner into a meeting with Chinese President Xi Jinping in 2014.

-“The president held Petr Kellner in high esteem for his business success and is immensely sorry for his tragic death,” Zeman’s spokesman said.
+Kellner also financed a thinktank set up by former President Vaclav Klaus, architect of the 1990s privatisation that allowed Kellner’s business rise.

+“His life story was an example of harnessed opportunity offered to young people by the economic transformation,” Klaus said.
+“He unfolded his initial success from privatisation to an extent reaching far beyond our country’s borders.”

 (1 = 0.8490 euros)